jeremygrace/neuroscience/README.md

 [ 2 ] - Brigham Young University - MRI Research Facility, _fMRI brain scan image_.

-If you run into any issues or simply have a question, please feel free to contact me at jeremy.grace@outlook.com.
+If you have any questions or suggestions on my current work, please feel free to contact me at jeremy.grace@outlook.com.